10 Days in Argentina: 7 Sample Itineraries

 I recommend staying at least a night in the city rather than rushing to a connecting flight to El Calafate.

 It’s most likely that your flight from Buenos Aires to El Calafate departs from Aeroparque, the domestic airport in Palermo.
+Transferring there from Ezeiza can be stressful if your connection time is short and you’ll be tired from your long night of travel to get here.

 For your only dinner in Buenos Aires, treat yourself to the city’s best steak at Fogon Asado or one of the many other excellent steakhouses in Buenos Aires.